 There are times when the original tomato sauce pizza craving is fierce but most times, I’m gonna have to pick white pizza over red pizza.

-The dollops of creamy ricotta just steal my cheese loving heart.
+The dollops of creamy ricotta (or even better, creamy garlic scape pesto made with ricotta) just steal my cheese loving heart.

 The thing that sets this white pizza apart from the rest though is the pesto.